QuickBooks Blog

 Midsize business

-What is days inventory outstanding and how can your business use it?
+What is the days inventory outstanding (DIO) formula?

 To calculate DIO, choose a time period based on your sales cycle or accounting period, and use the following formula: